grzegorzj/w2l/README.md

 ## Documentation

+### Comprehensive Guides

+For detailed documentation, see:

+- [Architecture](./guides/ARCHITECTURE.md) - System architecture and design decisions
+- [Conventions](./guides/CONVENTIONS.md) - Mathematical conventions, coordinate systems, and standards
+- [Positioning System](./guides/POSITIONING.md) - Complete guide to positioning and layouts
+- [Intelligent Alignment](./guides/INTELLIGENT-ALIGNMENT.md) - How intelligent alignment works

+### API Documentation

-All documentation is written inline within the TypeScript source files using TSDoc comments.
+All code documentation is written inline within the TypeScript source files using TSDoc comments.
 This ensures:

 - Documentation stays in sync with code
 - LLMs can read both implementation and documentation together
 - No separate markdown files to maintain
-- Professional documentation is generated automatically via TypeDoc
+- Professional API documentation is generated automatically via TypeDoc in the `/docs` directory

-**Important**: See [CONVENTIONS.md](./CONVENTIONS.md) for mathematical conventions including coordinate systems, polygon winding order, and normal vector calculations

 ## Key Concepts